Live Chat Visual Assist Platform Pricing Documentation Security

 Key exchange

-Both the visitor's browser and the agent's browser generate ephemeral ECDH P-256 keypairs.
+Both browsers generate ephemeral ECDH P-256 keypairs.
 They exchange public keys through our server.
 Private keys never leave the browser.

 Key derivation